Table of Contents

-The Banks play an important role in the economy of our country like any other country as most of the transactions takes place through the banks.
+The Banks play an important role in the economy of our country like any other country as most of the transactions take place through the banks.
 The Reserve Bank of India is India’s central banking institution and the supreme monetary authority.
-There are 3 types of commercial banks, the Public/ Government bank, the Private sector bank and the foreign sector bank It was not a surprise when the announcement of a series of mergers involving public sector banks by Finance Minister Nirmala Sitharam was made on 30th August 2019.
+There are 3 types of commercial banks, the Public/ Government bank, the Private sector bank, Regional Rural Banks, and the Foreign sector bank.
+The announcement of a series of mergers involving public sector banks by Finance Minister Nirmala Sitharam was made on 30th August 2019.
+Check the complete list of Government banks in India to date 2024.

 - Allahabad Bank